-In general, HIV/HCV coinfected individuals develop more rapid HCV-related hepatic injuries such as liver fibrosis and cirrhosis.
+In general, HIV/HCV-coinfected individuals develop more rapid HCV-related hepatic injuries such as liver fibrosis and cirrhosis.
 Additionally, HIV/HCV coinfection is associated with an increased rate of hepatocellular carcinoma (HCC).
 Typically HCC occurs in HIV/HCV-coinfected patients at an earlier age and the course is more aggressive with a shorter survival compared to HCV-monoinfected individuals.
-Therefore, the presence of esophageal varices using upper-gastrointestinal endoscopy should be monitored in patients with liver cirrhosis every 1-2 years, and an ultrasound of the liver and a serum alpha-fetoprotein determination should be performed at least every 6 months in patients with F3/F4 fibrosis according to recent recommendations of the European Consensus Guidelines (Alberti 2005).
+Therefore, the presence of esophageal varices using upper-gastrointestinal endoscopy should be monitored in patients with liver cirrhosis every 1-2 years, and an ultrasound of the liver and a serum alpha-fetoprotein determination should be performed at least every 6 months in patients with F3/F4 fibrosis according to the recommendations of the European Consensus Guidelines (Alberti 2005).

 Liver transplant should be considered in patients with decompensated liver cirrhosis, as this is a contraindication for HCV treatment.
-To fulfill the selection criteria for a liver transplant in HIV/HCV-coinfected individuals the CD4+ count has to be at least above 100 cells/μl.
-Additionally, the patient has to have either undetectable HIV viraemia or at least rational treatment options to control HIV infection successfully after liver transplantation.
-Further contraindications for transplantation are opportunistic diseases, ongoing alcohol or drug use, HCC metastasis in other organs, a second malignant disease, cardiopulmonary disease or older age with an elevated risk of mortality related to the operation.
-At least 50 HIV-positive patients are reported to have received liver transplants because of end-stage liver disease due to hepatitis C infection to date.
-Approximately 75% of those have remained alive for up to 2 years after the transplant (Rockstroh 2004; Ragni 2003).
-In the largest cohort, survival at 1 year and 3 years was similar to that for HIV-negative transplant recipients.
-Regardless of additional immunosuppression by immunosuppressive drugs, the risk of opportunistic diseases remains low in the post-transplant period as long as HIV replication is successfully suppressed with HAART.
+To fulfill the selection criteria for a liver transplant in HIV/HCV-coinfected individuals the CD4+ count has to be at least 100 cells/ul.
+Additionally, the patient has to have either undetectable HIV viremia (<400 copies/ml) or at least rational treatment options to control HIV infection successfully after liver transplantation.
+Further contraindications for transplantation are opportunistic diseases, ongoing alcohol or drug abuse, HCC metastasis in other organs, a second malignant disease, cardiopulmonary disease or older age with an elevated risk of mortality related to the operation.
+Recent data from a large US cohort sheds light on survival rates after liver transplantation (Mindikoglu 2008).
+The estimated 2-year survival rate was found to be somewhat lower in HIV-positive patients (70%) compared with HIV-negative patients (81%).
+This was mostly attributable to HBV or HCV coinfection.
+Other studies have shown good outcome results in the setting of HBV/HIV coinfection when compared to HIV mono-infection (Vogel 2005).
+This highlights the major problem in HCV/HIV-coinfected transplant recipients: HCV re-infection of the transplanted organ.
+Re-infection with HBV can be prevented with anti-HBs immunoglobulin and HBV antivirals.

-It is important to point out that there are crucial pharmacokinetic drug-drug interactions on the level of the cytochrome P450 metabolism and p-glycoprotein induction between the key immunosuppressive drugs tacrolimus or cyclosporine A and the antiretroviral agents used for HIV therapy.
-Determinations of plasma levels of the antiretroviral drugs are necessary.
-Furthermore, the doses of cyclosporine A or tacrolimus usually need to be reduced when the patient is treated concomitantly with a protease inhibitor, especially when boosted with ritonavir (Vogel 2004).
-By contrast NNRTIs can lower the concentrations of immunosuppressive drugs.
+In the context of post-transplant immunosuppression, it is important to point out that there are crucial pharmacokinetic drug-drug interactions on the level of the cytochrome P450 metabolism and p-glycoprotein induction between the key immunosuppressive drugs tacrolimus or cyclosporine A and the antiretroviral agents used for HIV therapy.
+Determinations of the plasma levels of the antiretroviral drugs are necessary.
+Furthermore, the doses of cyclosporine A or tacrolimus usually need to be reduced when the patient is treated concomitantly with a protease inhibitor, especially if boosted with ritonavir (Vogel 2004).
+By contrast, NNRTIs can lower the concentrations of immunosuppressive drugs.

-Recurrence of chronic hepatitis C in the liver graft is frequently observed in HIV-positive patients and a more rapid progression to graft cirrhosis and liver disease related mortality compared to HCV-monoinfected patients has been reported.
-Therefore, a combination therapy with pegylated interferon plus ribavirin seems to currently be the best management option 1-3 months after liver transplantation and after re-infection with hepatitis C virus is detected (more detail available in Chapters 22 and 23).
+Recurrence of chronic hepatitis C in the liver graft is frequently observed in HIVpositive patients and a more rapid progression to graft cirrhosis and liver disease related mortality compared to HCV-monoinfected patients has been reported.
+Therefore, combination therapy with pegylated interferon plus ribavirin seems to be the best management option 1-3 months after liver transplantation and after re-infection with hepatitis C virus is detected.